qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/varun-balaji/qmk_wizardry.md

 [ ] layer locking with tap dance?

-[ ] alt tab with w instead of tab
+[ ] alt tab with w instead of tab or override v to be tab with home row mods gacs

 [ ] home row mods:
-    - press and release before tapping term is tap
+    - press and release before tapping term ends is tap
-    - press and release after tapping term is tap
+    - press and release after tapping term ends is tap
-    - press after tapping term along with another keypress is hold+key
+    - press after tapping term ends along with another keypress is hold+key
+    - tap and then hold triggers the tap key repeated

 [ ] shift modtapped with a thumb key? maybe space or backspace